Python-Team6/The-Full-Monty-Python-Training-Code-Academy/README.md

 Simple, python web scraper that saves the output data in json file.

-To run the web scrapper in web apllication:
+To run the web scrapper and the flask web apllication:
 ./run_web_scraper.sh

 To run tests: